Ares-Developers/Ares-docs/new/warheads/mechanical.rst

 .. note:: Aircraft docked on a helipad or airport cannot be repaired by vehicles.
 This mimics the original behavior.
-This limitation has not been recreated for infanry.
+This limitation has not been recreated for infantry.
 This might be changed in the future.

 .. index:: Warheads; Mechanics and Ambulances